makubacki/tianocore.github.io/EDK-II-Development-Process.md

 11. Create a GitHub pull request from the developer's `<new-integration-branch>` to `edk2/master`.

-    - How to create a [GitHub pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+    - How to create a [GitHub pull request](https://help.github.com/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

       - **NOTE:** A GitHub pull request can also be created using the command line utility called [`gh`](https://cli.github.com/).
         - See [`gh pr`](https://cli.github.com/manual/gh_pr).

+    - If a pull request is only being created to run CI checks, create a [draft pull request](GitHub-PR-Tips.md#create-a-draft-pull-request).

     - Add the relevant reviewers and maintainers as reviewers to the pull request.
       - You can find the reiewers and maintains for the code areas touched by your changes in